Should we force everyone to manage to the SLA deadline

 - Have clients to sign their SLA (see We need SLAs.
 Should we start with Service Level Requirements)

-- Load the SLA values loaded in the ITSM Tool
+- Load the SLA values in the ITSM Tool

-- Create reports from the ITSM tool (see Is there a book to help us develop Key Performance Indicators (KPI))
+- Create reports (see Is there a book to help us develop Key Performance Indicators (KPI))

 - Finally, get management to have some "teeth" to enforce the SLA (see What does it mean to have CIO and management support).

-Managing to the SLA results in the organization focusing on itself.
-When IT focuses inwards instead of outwards, it no longer centers itself on its customers consequently; it will take action to benefit itself usually at the detriment of client.
+Managing to the SLA results in the organization focusing on itself instead of the client needs.
+When IT focuses inwards instead of outwards, it no longer puts the customer first.
+Consequently, actions are taken meet deadlines even if they are detrimental to the overall client experience.

 Some suppliers also play this game.
-The infamous statement: “It is in / is not in the contract/SLA” which typically leads to animosity and a sour relationship with the service provider.
+When a supplier focuses on “It is / is not in the contract/SLA” without any flexibility to ensure client satisfaction, the relationship eventually deteriorates and sour.

 As a result, an attitude of "I did my job by the book" creeps in the culture of the organization at the expense of doing the right thing for the customer (see You had one job).
 It’s the equivalent of a doctor saying: "the operation was a success but the patient died."
 Needless to say, the patient may want the operation to be a little bit less successful and still be alive!
 Patients more easily accept and understand challenges when they are continually informed of a changing situation (and it goes a long way to avoid lawsuits).
 The same goes for a pizza.
 Clients would prefer a properly cooked pizza in 45 minutes with a polite delivery driver rather than a half-baked pizza in 30 minutes simply to honor the SLA.
 The point here is that it is more important to set client expectations and to quickly communicate changes than to blindly attaining the SLA thinking that customers will undoubtedly be happy.